 Zone access flag

-This 8-bit flag tells the game how many zones are available through Sonic Factory.
-00 means that no zones will be available and 07 means that all zones will be available.
-Example: if the flag value is 05, all zones up to Zone 5 will be available.
-In other words: if you're at Sonic Factory from Zone 3, the teleport boxes for Zones 1, 2, 4 and 5 will be active.
+This 8-bit flag tells the game how many Zones are available through the Sonic Factory.
+00 means that no Zones will be available and 07 means that all Zones will be available.
+For example, if the flag value is 05, all Zones up to Zone 5 will be available.
+In other words, if the player is in the Sonic Factory from Zone 3, the teleport boxes for Zones 1, 2, 4 and 5 will be active.

 Zone completion flags

-These flags tell the game which acts are complete or not.
-When playing a completed act, the pause thing will change and an option to go back will be available.
+These flags tell the game which Acts are complete or not.
+When playing a completed Act, the pause graphic will change and an option to go back will be available.
 I know this can be explained at binary level, but right now I can't think anything better than this: